Importing Datasets

 Getting Started

-Before you can set up your cloud provider credentials and transfer data, you must start up a special JuliaHub job that functions as a backend that will perform the data transfers.
+Before you set up your cloud provider credentials and transfer data, you must start up a special JuliaHub job that functions as a backend that will perform the data transfers.
 You can start one by clicking on the "Start" button on the dataset imports page:

 Be mindful that the job has a time limit, and may expire and stop.
 Depending on how long things take, you may need to extend the job's time limit.